Uvalde, Texas: History

+Founding

 Uvalde was founded by Reading Wood Black in 1853 as the town of Encina.
 In 1856, when the county was organized, the town was renamed Uvalde after Spanish governor Juan de Ugalde (Cádiz, Andalusia, 1729–1816) and was chosen as county seat.
 It is the southern limit of the Texas Hill Country and is part of South Texas.
 Uvalde is known for its production, dating back to the 1870s, of huajillo honey (also spelled guajillo), a mild, light-colored honey.

+1900s

 In 1924, aviator Charles Lindbergh landed his Canadian-built version of the Curtiss JN Jenny biplane in the town square.
 He was misoriented and low on fuel.
 After refueling, he found he was unable to take off as he had landed.
 He maneuvered his aircraft onto a nearby street and attempted to take off.
 He hit an obstruction and struck a hardware store causing slight damage to both the building and his aircraft.
 He was able to leave after replacing the propeller.

+One renowned resident of Uvalde was Franklin Roosevelt's first vice president who served from 1933 to 1941, John Nance Garner.
+Garner notably used his legislative experience and Congressional friendships to steer New Deal legislation through the U.S. Congress.

 Robb Elementary shooting

-On May 24, 2022, 19 children and two adults were murdered, and 18 others were injured, in the Robb Elementary School shooting.
+The city received national attention when On May 24, 2022, 19 children and two adults were killed and 18 others wounded in the Robb Elementary School shooting.
 It is the deadliest school shooting in Texas history, and the third deadliest school shooting in US history.